-e.
-Except as provided in Condition I.F.6.f of this permit the permittee shall not store, sell or supply as fuel, at or from this facility, a gasoline having a Reid Vapor Pressure greater than 9.0 pounds per square inch, during the period of 1 May through 15 September of each year.
-Sampling and testing of gasoline shall be in accordance with ASTM Method D323-82 or any equivalent method approved by the Office of Air Resources and USEPA.
+- e.
+Except as provided in Condition I.E.6.f of this permit the permittee shall not store, sell or supply as fuel, at or from this facility, a gasoline having a Reid Vapor Pressure greater than 9.0 pounds per square inch, during the period of 1 May through 15 September of each year.
+Sampling and testing of gasoline shall be in accordance with the most current applicable ASTM Method or any equivalent method approved by the Office of Air Resources and USEPA.
 [Approval Nos.
-669-676, 684-687, 792-793, 798-799 and 1384(D)(8), 11.7.1, 11.7.3]
+669-676, 684-687, 792-793, 798 and 1384(D)(8), 11.7.1, 11.7.3] - f.

-- f.
 The permittee shall not store, sell or supply as fuel, at or from this facility, a gasoline ethanol blend (containing at least 9% ethanol) having a Reid Vapor Pressure greater than 10.0 pounds per square inch, during the period of 1 May through 15 September of each year.
-Sampling and testing of gasoline ethanol blends shall be in accordance with ASTM Method D323-82 or any equivalent method approved by the Office of Air Resources and USEPA.
+Sampling and testing of gasoline ethanol blends shall be in accordance with most current applicable ASTM Method or any equivalent method approved by the Office of Air Resources and USEPA.
 [Approval Nos.
-669-676, 684-687, 792-793, 798-799 and 1384(D)(9), 11.7.2, 11.7.3] - g.
+669-676, 684-687, 792-793, 798 and 1384(D)(9), 11.7.2, 11.7.3] - g.
 The emergency venting of gasoline tank trucks shall be in accordance with the federal DOT specifications for cargo tanks and tank cars authorized to carry hazardous materials.
 Emergency venting shall not be considered a violation of any term or condition of this permit.
 [Approval Nos.
-669-676, 684-687, 792-793, 798-799 and 1384(D)(10), 11.3.2.4] - h.
-The methods for determining compliance with any emission standard or any design, equipment, work practice or operational emission standard in this permit, established pursuant to the requirements of 40 CFR 63, shall based on the procedures in 40 CFR 63.6(f)(2)-(3).
+669-676, 684-687, 792-793, 798 and 1384(D)(10), 11.3.2.4] - h.
+The methods for determining compliance with any emission standard or any design, equipment, work practice or operational emission standard in this permit, established pursuant to the requirements of 40 CFR 63, shall be based on the procedures in 40 CFR 63.6(f)(2)-(3).
 [40 CFR 63.6(f)(2); 40 CFR 63.6(f)(3)] - i.
 The permittee shall file a completed Air Toxics Operating Permit Application with the Office of Air Resources within 60 days of written notice from the Director.
-[22.5.2] Not Federally Enforceable
+[22.5.2] Not Federally Enforceable - j.
+Effective 1 January 1996, the permittee shall not conduct any loading event in which gasoline, gasoline-blending stocks, aviation gas or aviation fuel that contains gasoline, is loaded into marine tank vessels.
+Additionally, the permittee shall not conduct any loading events in which any liquid is loaded into a marine vessel's cargo tanks if the most recent cargo held in those tanks was gasoline, gasoline blending stocks, aviation gas or aviation fuel which contains gasoline, except as allowed in Section I.E of this permit.